justin808/justin808.github.io/source/about/index.markdown

   simplifies and accelerates JUnit testing with persistent dependencies.
 </li>
 <li>Former speaker at Dr. Dobb's SD West Santa Clara, Architecture and Design
   World Chicago, and SD Best Practices in Boston.
+Talks were on "JUnit and Test-Driven Development: Why and How in Enterprise Software" and the "Dependent Object Framework for Enterprise TDD".
 </li>
 <li>Tons I didn't mention, but stuff you'd expect given my experience.
 Here's a
   few more things I like using: postgres, tmux, yaml, json, rubygems (too many